jesscancode/tech-job-scraper-case-study/README.md

 This matters beyond just keeping the README current.
 It encodes a value: documentation is part of the work, not a trailing task.
 The guard makes that impossible to defer.

 ---

 *Owner: Jess Klette · Last reviewed: 2026-06-24 · Review cadence: when the architecture changes materially.
 This is a public case study; the internal build docs live separately.*

----

-*Owner: Jess Klette · Last reviewed: 2026-06-24 · Review cadence: when the architecture changes materially.
-This is a public case study; the internal build docs live separately.*